 What sweeteners work best in this Keto Recipe?

-Allulose has almost no aftertaste at all; it cooks like sugar and thickens up naturally.
-It also takes on that burnt sugar taste when cooked, and no sweetener does that quite as well.
+Allulose has almost no aftertaste at all; it cooks like real sugar and thickens up naturally.
+It also takes on that burnt sugar taste when cooked, and no other sweetener does that quite as well.

 If you make this recipe with any other sweeteners, you will not have the consistency or stickiness.
 Other sweeteners will impart too much of their aftertaste to this recipe, and will not keep the consistency long term.